 Login Activity Diagram:

-The diagram first begins with the user attempting to login into the application by inputting their username and password.
-These credentials are then authenticated against the existing credentials within the database.
+In this scenario, the User attemps to login into the application by inputting the User credentias (i.e username and password).
+The credentials are then authenticated against the existing credentials within the database.

 If the password is valid, they access their user space

 If the password is invalid, they are notified of their credentials being incorrect and are asked to try again.

+Figure 3: ...

 Send Message Activity Diagram:

-This diagram looks at the flow of activities involved in sending a message.
-The activity first begins when the user sends a message through the application.
-Their status is then checked to ensure they are connected to the server.
-In the case that they are offline, their message is temporarily stored on the database.
-The process then loops back to the check to see whether they are online yet.
+The activity diagram coversthe flow of events required to send a message.
+The user triggers an event when sending a new message when using the application.
+The target User status is validated to ensure they are connected to the broker.
+If the target User is offline, then the message is temporarily stored on the database.
+The application keeps checking the status of the Users every n seconds.

-Once the user's connection is established as being online, the system retrieves any messages that are stored away in the database.
+Once the user's connection is established as being online, the system retrieves any messages that are stored in the database.
 A queue of messages to be sent is created and messages are ordered accordingly in a first in, first out fashion.
 A fork then occurs for several activities to run concurrently, such as notifying the receiver that a new message has been received, updating chat logs and updating the chat itself.
 Once these are all completed, they merge back to end the 'send message' activity.

+Figure 4: